HTML & CSS

 }

-class is where the magic happens!
-It also uses clip-path but with a different shape to create the bottom sliced section. - The text is made transparent (
+1. The .bottom-text class is where the magic happens!
+It also uses clip-path but with a different shape to create the bottom sliced section.

-) so that the background gradient can show through. - A linear gradient is applied from red to white, giving the text a stylish color effect that matches the background.
-The
+3. A linear gradient is applied from red to white, giving the text a stylish color effect that matches the background.
+The background-clip: text property makes sure the gradient is clipped to the text itself, while -webkit-background-clip: text ensures compatibility with older browsers.

-, the font size is set to100px
+5. Like the .top-text, the font size is set to 100px for consistency.

 See It in Action: